1. What happened in Hanford, Washington?

 Although the approach used in this study has limitations, exposure was classified accurately enough.
 People who were born in the counties near the Hanford site were considered exposed.
 People who lived in the counties far away from the Hanford site were considered unexposed.

-However, there are significant limitations to this approach that could lead to exposure misclassification.
+exposure misclassification.
 People in the exposed group were all considered to have the same exposure.
 Yet, different areas of these counties could have received different amounts of exposure.
 Air sampling was not conducted during the time of exposure, from 1945 to 1951, so researchers did not know how much radioactive material was actually in the air.
 Also, no biomarkers were measured among the exposed group, so it is not possible to know exactly how much iodine-131 individual study participants were exposed to.

 There may have been some limitations in the classification of health outcomes.
 Subjects were interviewed about different cardiovascular and autoimmune diseases.
 Later, researchers contacted the physicians of study participants to verify self-reported diseases.
 However, less than half (48%), of self-reported diseases were confirmed by physicians.
 Thus, it is not possible to know the accuracy of self-reported diseases that were not confirmed by physicians.